tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 ----

-# Now you're ready for Copenhagen!
+# All prepped for Hamburg!

 Thanks Liquipedia, and thank you for reading.
 As always, if you found this article useful and want to support you can buy my voicelines.